neouyghur/xuaa/README.md

 The package includes adaptations for use with many other commonly-used packages.

-The official versions of the package is released on [CTAN](https://ctan.org/pkg/xepersian).
+In future, we will add its official versions of the package is released on [CTAN](https://ctan.org/pkg/xuaa).
+Any contributions welcome.

 ## Using the Package
 The following example illustrates how the package can be used.